flurium/jing/docs/tech-requirements.md

 ### Customer functionality

-Except of search customers should be able to:
+Except for search customers should be able to:

-- add product to cart
+- add the product to cart
 - rate/comment items

 ### Admin panel

 If time allows.
-Admin can manage categories, delete products.
+Admin can manage categories, and delete products.

 ## Database